-(1) A list of water conservation grants awarded under G.S.
+- (1) A list of water conservation grants awarded under G.S.
 113A-263 for the previous 12-month period.
-The list shall include for each grant a description of the project, the amount of the grant awarded for the project, and the total cost of the project.

-A list of land conservation grants awarded under G.S.
-113A-263 for the
+The list shall include for each grant a description of the project, the amount of the grant awarded for the project, and the total cost of the project. - A list of land conservation grants awarded under G.S.

-(2) A list of land conservation grants awarded under G.S.
 113A-263 for the previous 12-month period.
 The list shall include for each grant the acreage of each tract, the county in which the tract is located, the amount awarded as a grant to acquire the tract, and the State department or division responsible for managing the tract.